ClickHouse/dbt-clickhouse/README.md

 # Usage Notes

+## SET Statement Warning
+In many environments, using the SET statement to persist a ClickHouse setting across all DBT queries is not reliable and can cause unexpected failures.
+This is particularly true when using HTTP connections through a load balancer that distributes queries across multiple nodes (such as ClickHouse cloud), although in some circumstances this can also happen with native ClickHouse connections.
+Accordingly, we recommend configuring any required ClickHouse settings in the "custom_settings" property of the DBT profile as a best practice, instead of relying on a prehook "SET" statement as has been occasionally suggested.

 ## Database

 The dbt model relation identifier `database.schema.table` is not compatible with Clickhouse because Clickhouse does not support a `schema`.